aluveitie/RyzenMacPro/README.md

 ## Known issues

 Thunderbolt controller is not detected by MacOS unless device is already connected during boot.
-Hot plug is now supported with SSDT-TB3.aml file.
-(Thanks to [XinJiangCN](https://github.com/XinJiangCN) for that)
+SSDT-TB3.aml file might improve TB support (Thanks to [XinJiangCN](https://github.com/XinJiangCN) for that).

 The integrated Intel Wifi is not yet supported.